AndreMaz/transformer-pointer-critic/Arch_Rationale.md

     dtype=float32, shape=(11, 2))
 ```

-**Item Selecting Decoder Input** Represents the previously select item.
+**Item Selecting Decoder Input**: Represents the previously select item.
 At the beginning it will be at the [SOS, SOS].

 ```bash
 array([